davidaknowles/tf_net/README.md

 3. [optional] Calculate gene expression PCs using `gene_expression_pca.R`.
 I included the output file, 'ge_pca.txt' so you don't strictly need to rerun this.
 If you do want to do this yourself you'll need the R packages irlba and foreach.

-4. Calculate DNaseII cut counts using the 'get_DNase_cuts.py` script.
+4. Calculate DNaseII cut counts using the `get_DNase_cuts.py` script.
 This converts the DNaseII bams into an efficient numpy representation of cut counts saved in .npz files.
 The bam first need indexing (e.g. using samtools). `index.sh` will do this for you.

 5. Train models for each TF using `train.py`.
 This script includes outputting leaderboard and final submissions.

 6. Submit to Synapse using `submit.py`.
+Note you'll need to set up a folder in Synapse to use for this and set the id in the script.